blog-han-chen/blog-han-chen.github.io/_posts/2016-04-03-the-sso-world.md

             caption=""
  %}

-A - a user opens their web-browser and goes to MyPhotos.com which stores all of their photos.
+* A - a user opens their web-browser and goes to MyPhotos.com which stores all of their photos.
 MyPhotos.com doesn't handle authentication itself.

-B - to authenticate the user MyPhotos.com constructs a SAML Authnrequest, signs it, optionally encrypts it, and encodes it.
+* B - to authenticate the user MyPhotos.com constructs a SAML Authnrequest, signs it, optionally encrypts it, and encodes it.
 After which, it redirects the user's web browser to the Identidy Provider (IdP) in order to authenticate.
 The IdP receives the request, decodes it, decrypts it if necessary, and verifies the signature.

-C - With a valid Authnrequest the IdP will present the user with a login form in which they can enter their username and password.
+* C - With a valid Authnrequest the IdP will present the user with a login form in which they can enter their username and password.

-D- Once the user has logged in, the IdP generates a SAML token that includes identity information about the user (such as their username, email, etc).
+* D - Once the user has logged in, the IdP generates a SAML token that includes identity information about the user (such as their username, email, etc).
 The Id takes the SAML token and redirects the user back to the Service Provider (MyPhotos.com).

-E - MyPhotos.com verifies the SAML token, decrypts it if necessary, and extracts out identity information about the user, such as who they are and what their permissions might be.
+* E - MyPhotos.com verifies the SAML token, decrypts it if necessary, and extracts out identity information about the user, such as who they are and what their permissions might be.
 MyPhotos.com now logs the user into its system, presumably with some kind of cookie and session.

->Key Highlights:
+**Key Highlights:**

->Client receives SAML after entering username and password
+* Client receives SAML after entering username and password
->SAML is a long xml document, as opposed to a lightweight token
+* SAML is a long xml document, as opposed to a lightweight token

 {% include image.html